zchochul/AliceO2/README.md

 Build O2 with alibuild as explained [here](https://aliceo2group.github.io/analysis-framework/docs/installing/).
 You need to follow instructions [here](https://alice-doc.github.io/alice-analysis-tutorial/building/custom.html) but do not follow instructions on "build packages" there.
 You also need to acquire GRID certificate, it's explained in detail [here](https://alice-doc.github.io/alice-analysis-tutorial/start/cert.html).
 Keep in mind most of us use Ubuntu 18.04 / 20.04.
 ## How to obtain data files?
-To get AOD file go [here](https://alimonitor.cern.ch/trains/train.jsp?train_id=132) and scroll down.
+To get smaller AOD file go [here](https://alimonitor.cern.ch/trains/train.jsp?train_id=132) and scroll down.
 Choose train number you're interested in and click on run number (for example 246) and then on Test Results (in the middle).
 Scroll down and find full train option and then click on output.
 Now you're supposed to see a lot of files, but you're only interested in `AO2D.root` and it's usually the first.
-Then you need to only click on it and it will start to download.
+Then you need to only click on it and it will start to download.<br>
+When you want to run your analysis on a bigger file go [here](https://alimonitor.cern.ch/catalogue/index.jsp?path=%2Falice%2Fdata%2F2018%2FLHC18b%2F000285064%2Fpass1%2FPWGZZ%2FRun3_Conversion%2F267_20220301-1202_child_1#/alice/data/2018/LHC18b/000285064/pass1/PWGZZ/Run3_Conversion/267_20220301-1202_child_1).<br>
 Information about trains (job details) can be found [here](https://alimonitor.cern.ch/job_details.jsp).
 ### Possible errors
 If you can't even enter alimonitor it is possible that you haven't added your GRID certificate to your browser correctly.